w3woody/securechat/README.md

 Also note that I am not providing an implementation of this system for public use.
 That is, I am not running a publicly available SecureChat server, nor am I providing the iOS app on the App Store.
 Instead, this is intended to be a demonstration of how an individual can provide a secure chat system by providing a sample implementation.

+## What's New

+* Added a new Android client!
+Compatible with the API and properly works with both iOS and Android clients.
+* Numerous bug fixes, including fixing a problem with notifications.
+* Various iOS client bug fixes.

 ## License

     SecureChat: A secure chat system which permits secure communications